connervieira/Cortex/DOCUMENTATION.md

 - The "Password" setting specifies the password used to protect the web interface.
     - This password is not encrypted, nor does it protect the security of the physical device running Cortex.
-- The "Auto Refresh" setting determines how the main dashboard will automatically refresh with information from Predator Fabric.
+- The "Auto Refresh" setting determines how the main dashboard will automatically refresh with information from Predator.
     - The "Server" option will cause refreshes to be triggered at a regular interval by an automatic refresh tag attached to relevant pages on the server side.
     - The "Client" option will cause refreshes to be triggered at a regular interval by a client-side refresh script.
         - This option depends on JavaScript being supported and enabled by your browser.